Alabama Online Sports Betting | Find the Best Sports Betting Sites in Alabama

 Are Betting Apps and Sites Legal in Alabama?

 Betting apps and sites are not legalized under state regulations in Alabama.
 Recent attempts to regulate the sports betting industry have failed to garner government support in the state.
-In fact, Alabama has one of the strictest sets of anti-gambling laws in the country and doesn’t even run a state lottery.
+In fact, Alabama has one of the strictest sets of anti-betting laws in the country and doesn’t even run a state lottery.

 Availability in Alabama